eclipse/kapua/README.md

 ## Quick Start Guide

 Running an Eclipse Kapua&trade; demo instance on your local machine is a simple task.

 Eclipse Kapua&trade; runs as distributed application that exposes three basic services:
-* A Messaging Service
+* The Messaging Service
-* A Web Administration Console
+* The RESTful API
-* A RESTful API
+* The Web Administration Console

 Two more backend services are required that implement the data tier:
-* A SQL database
+* The SQL database
-* A NoSQL datastore
+* The NoSQL datastore

 Eclipse Kapua&trade; can be deployed in a variety of modes.
 A practical way for running a local demo is through Docker containers.